The Children's Book

 The Children's Book is a 2009 novel by British writer A. S. Byatt.
 It follows the adventures of several inter-related families, adults and children, from 1895 through World War I. Loosely based upon the life of children's writer E. Nesbit there are secrets slowly revealed that show that the families are much more creatively formed than first guessed.
 It was shortlisted for the 2009 Booker Prize.

 The Wellwood family (Olive, Humphry, Olive's sister Violet, and many children) are Fabians, living in a world of artists, writers, and craftsmen, all moving into new ways to express art, and living an artful life, before the horrors and loss of the Great War.
 While the central character of Olive is a writer of children's literature, supporting her large family with her writing, the title of the book refers to the children in the book: Tom, Julian, Philip, Elsie, Dorothy, Hedda, Griselda, Florence, Charles/Karl, Phyllis, and others, following each as they approach adulthood and the terrors of war.

 In an interview with The Guardian Byatt says:I started with the idea that writing children's books isn't good for the writers' own children.
 There are some dreadful stories.
 Christopher Robin at least lived.
 Kenneth Grahame's son put himself across a railway line and waited for the train.
 Then there's J. M. Barrie.
 One of the boys that Barrie adopted almost certainly drowned himself.
 This struck me as something that needed investigating.
 And the second thing was, I was interested in the structure of E. Nesbit's family—how they all seemed to be Fabians and fairy-story writers.
-The book has so many fictional and historical characters that Byatt had to create a spreadsheet in Excel to keep track of them all.

 The Children's Book centres on the fictional writer Olive Wellwood and spans from 1895 until the end of the First World War.
 She is based upon E. Nesbit.
 Another character, Herbert Methley, Byatt said, is a combination of H. G. Wells and D. H. Lawrence.
 The book also features Rupert Brooke, Emma Goldman, Auguste Rodin, George Bernard Shaw, Virginia Woolf and Oscar Wilde, all as themselves.
 Byatt initially intended to title the book as The Hedgehog, the White Goose and the Mad March Hare.

 Fictional characters in their families

+The book has so many fictional and historical characters that Byatt had to create a spreadsheet in Excel to keep track of them all.